willfaught/go-guide/README.md

             ...
         }

-- RECOMMENDED line comments that are full sentences or contain multiple sentences end with punctuation
+- SHOULD end line comments that are full sentences or contain multiple sentences end with punctuation

         fooaddr.Print() // fooaddr is guaranteed to be valid.